 Travel Credit Cards

-New York state authorizes the issuance of VISA travel credit cards to certain state employees for the specific purpose of paying travel related expenses.
-These credit cards are separate from state procurement cards.
-A travel order must be completed and the appropriate signatures must be obtained before any charges can be put on a SUNY Cobleskill travel credit card.
-All travel credit card receipts, including meals, must be turned into the Business Office as soon as possible.
-Travel credit card receipts must show an itemized detail of all purchases.
+A traveler must complete and submit a Travel Order to the Business Office prior to placing any charges on the credit cards.
+All travel receipts, including meals, must be turned into the Business Office as soon as the traveler receives their monthly travel statement from the Business Office.
+All credit card receipts must show an itemized detail of all charges.
 A credit card slip showing only the amount of the charge authorization is not sufficient.
-All expenses will be charged to the account listed on the corresponding travel order.
+All expenses charged will be charged to the account listed on the corresponding travel order.

 The Business Office has issued list of allowable Travel Credit Card expenses, and Non-allowable Credit Card expenses.
 All travelers will receive a copy of this document when they sign for and pick up their cards.
 If travelers lose this document, they may view it on the Forms link above.